ravi77o/aws-ml-workshop/Project_Goal.md

 Dataset can be found here: https://www.kaggle.com/ntnu-testimon/paysim1

 # Modeling Strategy
-We are attempting two modeling strategies: one supervised using XGBoost, one unsuperfised using SageMakers's Random Cut Forest
+We are attempting two modeling strategies: one supervised using XGBoost, one unsupervised using SageMakers's Random Cut Forest

 ## Supervised - XGBoost